MSI Afterburner

-MSI Afterburner is a graphics card overclocking (OC) and monitoring utility.
-Developed by MSI (Micro-Star International) and previously Alexey Nicolaychuk, developer of RivaTuner, it is widely used for enhancing the performance of graphics cards, especially in gaming and high-performance tasks.
-Afterburner can overclock the GPU and video memory, monitor hardware temperatures, perform benchmarks and display an on-screen display to show frames per second, temperatures, GPU and CPU usage, etc. MSI Afterburner is compatible with Nvidia, AMD and Intel GPUs, including iGPUs.
+MSI Afterburner is an overclocking and monitoring utility software for graphics cards, provided by MSI.
+Developed in Russia by Alexey Nicolaychuk (Guru3D.com - official distribution and development), who also developed RivaTuner, the core software behind MSI AfterBurner.
+The software is widely used for enhancing the performance of graphics cards, especially in gaming and high-performance tasks.
+Afterburner can overclock the GPU and video memory, monitor hardware temperatures and clock speeds, perform benchmarks, and display an on-screen display to show frames per second, temperatures, GPU and CPU usage, etc. MSI Afterburner is compatible with Nvidia, AMD and Intel GPUs, including iGPUs.

 MSI Afterburner first released in October 2009, for Windows XP and later.
+Following Russia's invasion of Ukraine in 2022, sanctions prevented MSI from paying Nicolaychuk, leading to a pause in the software's development until 2023.

+Download

+One of two official locations you may download MSI Afterburner from, others are ill-advised as several spoof websites have re-distributed this software with a changed installer.
+You should download solely from: